hpssjellis/maker100/README.md

 Views better using the README.md [here](README.md)

+Note: the 2024 version of this course is at https://github.com/hpssjellis/maker100-eco

 ## Course: Maker100

 Reminder all code examples are in the [Portenta Pro Community Solutions Library](https://github.com/hpssjellis/portenta-pro-community-solutions) that can be installed onto the Arduino IDE, search for "community" then install "portenta-pro-community-solutions".
 Check out the new [online-maker100](maker100-online.md) for fully online learning without in person teacher support.
 It is closely matched to the materials cost [price-list-individuals.md](price-list-individuals.md), and follows steps 0-6, from beginner setup to presentation / startup.
 (Draft mode Jan 2022)